Life & Works of Brian Alan Burhoe – All About Us & More

 My wife, Mary Lee, delivers the rural mail down back country roads for Canada Post; she’s been doing it for over thirty years now.
 She’s a proud member of CUPW (Canadian Union of Postal Workers) and has served as president of her Local.
 The Struggle Continues!

-RAGGED ISLAND STUDIO Website – Maritime Folk Art, Seascapes, Seagulls, sailing ships, Lighthouses, Teddy Bears, Knit Fashions & Miniature KnittingWhen Mary Lee finds the time, she works on her popular RAGGED ISLAND STUDIO Website – Maritime Folk Art, Teddy Bears, Knit Fashions & Miniature Knitting, which includes her acrylic paintings of Lighthouses, Seascapes and Animals — as well as Waldorf Doll clothes, hand knitted teddy bears and popular crocheted toddlers bear scarves.
+RAGGED ISLAND STUDIO Website – Maritime Folk Art, Seascapes, Seagulls, sailing ships, Lighthouses, Teddy Bears, Knit Fashions & Miniature KnittingWhen Mary Lee finds the time, she works on her popular RAGGED ISLAND STUDIO Website – Maritime Folk Art, Teddy Bears, Knit Fashions & Miniature Knitting, which includes her acrylic paintings of Lighthouses, Seascapes and Animals.

 Her recipes published in Canadian Living still bring positive feedback.